Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Numerical Experiments

-In this example, we uniformly sample 200×100 points and 400×400 points in the computational region $\Omega$ as the training set and test set.
-Here are some parameter settings for PINN, which we use has 8 hidden layers with 20 neurons per layer, using tanh as the activation function.
-As for optimization, the Adam optimization method is used and the initial learning rate is 0.0001.
-When training the MS-PINN, we trained PINN 60000 epochs and MMPDE-Net 20000 epochs, where the pre-training of PINN was 20000 epochs and the formal PINN training was 40000 epochs.
-When comparing the experimental results, we compared them with the results using only 60000 epochs of PINN training to show the effectiveness of MMPDE-Net.
+In $ [-1,1] \times [0,1]$, we sample $202\times 100$ points as the training set and $256 \times 100$ points as the test set.
+In addition, the analytical solution corresponding to $\lambda_1^* = 1$ and $\lambda_2^* = \frac{0.01}{\pi}$ is extracted for data-driven values at the uniformly sampled 200 points.
+The main setting parameters are shown in Table \ref{tab:parameter-MMPDENet}.
+For the MS-PINN, we train PINN 70000 epochs and MMPDE-Net 20000 epochs, where 20000 epochs in the pre-training of PINN and 50000 epochs in the formal PINN training.
+It is worth noting that the LBFGS method is used for fine-tuning in the last 10000 training epochs.
+We compare the numerical results of MS-PINN with the results obtained by PINN trained 70000 epochs to show the effectiveness of our method.

-Fig \ref{fig:PINN_Burgers1D} gives a comparison between the reference solution and the approximated solution of the PINN at different times.
-In Fig \ref{fig:Newmesh_Burgers1D}, (a) gives the reference solution at t=0.
-We constructed the monitor function based on the solution at t=0.
-Adaptive sampling was performed with MMPDE-Net, and (b) shows the output sampling points, and we only show 30 points for easy viewing.
-Fig \ref{fig:MMPDEPINN_Burgers1D} shows the comparison between the reference solution and the approximation solution of MS-PINN at different times.
-For a more detailed view, we give Table \ref{tab:Burgers_1D_Results} and Fig \ref{fig:Burgers_1D_Errorline}, which give a comparison of the relative errors of the approximation solutions of PINN and MS-PINN at different times.
+The solution $u^{\text{PINN}}$ predicted by PINN is shown in Fig \ref{fig:analyticsolution_Burgers1D_Inverse}(a).
+MMPDE-Net is implemented and the distribution of new training points is shown in Fig \ref{fig:Newmesh_Burgers1DR}(a), where we use only 27 points for clear viewing.
+Fig \ref{fig:Newmesh_Burgers1DR}(b) shows the variation of the loss function for PINN and MS-PINN with different training epochs, where MS-PINN can attain lower loss values when using LBFGS to optimize.
+The solution $u^{\text{MSPINN}}$ predicted by MS-PINN is shown in Fig \ref{fig:analyticsolution_Burgers1D_Inverse}(b) and the analytical solution is shown in Fig \ref{fig:analyticsolution_Burgers1D_Inverse}(c) .
+The comparison between the analytic solutions and the approximation solutions of MS-PINN at different time is shown in Fig \ref{fig:MMPDEPINN_Burgers1D_Inverse}.
+The comparison of the absolute errors of $\lambda_1$ and $\lambda_2$ obtained by PINN and MS-PINN is shown in Table \ref{tab:Burgers1D_Inverse_LambdaResults}.
+The relative errors at different time obtained by PINN and MS-PINN are presented in Fig \ref{fig:Burgers_1D_Inverse_Errorline}, which again demonstrates that our method can obtain more accurate results.